TunnelGRE/Percino/README.md

-Augustus is a Golang loader that execute the shellcode utilizing the process hollowing technique with anti-sandbox and anti-analysis measures.
+Augustus is a Golang loader that execute shellcode utilizing the process hollowing technique with anti-sandbox and anti-analysis measures.
 The shellcode is encrypted with the Triple DES (3DES) encryption algorithm.

 Full EDR bypass with any C2 Framework.
 Tested with Cobalt Strike against MDE EDR.